 How To Volunteer

 Join our dynamic team of transplant recipients, donor families, community partners and other donation supporters by becoming a Friends for Life volunteer.
 Motivated by their heart-felt personal stories, Friends for Life TOSA volunteers share the importance of registering as organ, eye and tissue donors on the state's official registry - Donate Life Texas.
-Throughout Central and South Texas, you'll find volunteers assisting with special events, giving educational presentations, sharing their experiences, and initiating activities with one goal in mind - to save lives.
+Throughout Central and South Texas, you'll find volunteers assisting with special events and educational presentations, sharing their experiences and initiating activities with one goal in mind - to save lives.

 As a volunteer you'll receive comprehensive training, supplies to promote donation and an official Donate Life Texas T-shirt.
 It's easy to join, please complete and submit the Volunteer profile and agreement.
 Have more questions?
 Contact us >